cusma/d-asa/docs/principal-repayment.md

 - The elements of the array are expressed in *<a href="https://en.wikipedia.org/wiki/Basis_point">basis points</a>* (*bps*);

-- The sum of all the *amortization rates* is equal to 10,000 *bps*.
+- The sum of all the *amortization rates* is equal to `10,000` *bps*.

 > 📎 **EXAMPLE**
 >
-> D-ASA with 5 coupons and even principal amortizing rates has the following amortizing
+> A D-ASA with 5 coupons and even principal amortizing rates has the following amortizing
 > rates (bps):
 >
 > ```uint64[] = [2000, 2000, 2000, 2000, 2000, 0]```

 > 📎 **EXAMPLE**
 >
-> D-ASA with 5 coupons and a single principal early repayment of 50% has the following
+> A D-ASA with 5 coupons and a single principal early repayment of 50% has the following
 > amortizing rates (bps):
 >
 > ```uint64[] = [0, 0, 5000, 0, 0, 5000]```

 > 📎 **EXAMPLE**
 >
-> D-ASA with 4 coupons and different principal amortizing rates (bps):
+> A D-ASA with 4 coupons and different principal amortizing rates (bps):
 >
 > ```uint64[] = [1000, 2000, 3000, 4000, 0]```

 > 📎 **EXAMPLE**
 >
-> The following are invalid amortizing rates since their sum is not equal to 10,000
+> The following are invalid amortizing rates, since their sum is not equal to `10,000`
 > bps:
 >
 > ```uint64[] = [1000, 2000, 3000, 4000, 5000]```